Ready to find the perfect college degree?

 Continuing Education For Computer Science Education

 Continuing education can take many forms.
 From traditional classroom practicums to online, self-paced courses, there are many possibilities to explore.
-Some courses might focus on reviewing or refreshing what you’ve already learned, while others are dedicated to teaching you new concepts or addressing educational issues of modern society and culture.
+Some courses might focus on reviewing or refreshing what you’ve already learned.
+Others are dedicated to teaching you new concepts or addressing educational issues of modern society and culture.

 Continuing education isn’t the same everywhere.
-Type, length, and frequency can vary between states and even between districts within states.
+Type, length, and frequency can vary among states and even among districts within states.
 Speaking very generally, however, teachers should expect to spend around 100 hours in continuing education every five years or so.
 The Praxis exam expires after 10 years.

-Regardless of your state and its continuing education requirements, plenty of programs exist that can help prospective teachers earn their credentials, further their understanding of the classroom, and retain their competitive edge when applying for new jobs.
+Regardless of your state and its continuing education requirements, plenty of programs exist that can help prospective teachers:

 A Growing Field, But a Tough One to Nail Down

-Computer science is easily one of the most important subjects in today’s schools, and the number of job opportunities for teachers in this area is only increasing.
+Computer science is one of the most important subjects in today’s schools, and the number of job opportunities for teachers in this area is only increasing.
 Despite this growth, however, requirements remain disparate and even radically different from state to state.
-With a solid undergraduate major in computer science, computer programming, web development, or engineering, teachers will set themselves up for the benchmarks, test scores, and educational credentials needed to land a position in computer science education as this area continues to solidify into an officially certified teaching position.

 - What is Computer Science?